CCA-Public/digital-archives-manual/guides/stabilization.md

   * Send request to Digital Archives Technician for the files to be localized to Dark Archive.
   * Reformat (erase) media and return to donor, repurpose, or weed as appropriate.
 * **Digital Archives Technician: Update location**
-  * Add "Dark archive" as location to accession record in ArchivesSpace.
+  * Add "Dark archive" as a container to the accession record in ArchivesSpace.

 <a name="originalphysicalmedia"></a>
 ### Original physical media